eXpandFramework/Reactive.XAF/src/Modules/CloneMemberValue/Readme.md

 if logging is set to verbose all operations will be logged.
-To obesrve the cloning operations in code use the next pattern in one of your modules.
+To observe the cloning operations in code use the next pattern in one of your modules.

 ```cs
 public override void Setup(XafApplication application){